veachk90/AdventureWorks-Sales-Analysis/README.md

 # AdventureWorks-Sales-Analysis

 #### Overview
 This is an analysis of available sales data for AdventureWorks, a retailer of bicycles, parts, and apparel.
 The goal is to provide visualization of trends and figures that could be helpful to key business leaders.
-It consists of three sheets: first, a simple line graph showing overall sales over a span of three years; second, a breakdown of sales channel by product category; and finally, a series of charts that show profits from each product category.
+It consists of three sheets: first, a simple line graph showing overall sales over a span of three years; second, a breakdown of sales channels by product category; and finally, a series of charts that show profits from each product category.
 These visualizations demonstrate that Microsoft's Power BI is an effective tool for analyzing data and presenting insights.

 #### Data
 The data are provided in the form of an Excel file with multiple sheets.
 This file is freely available for download from Microsoft's website https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-dimensional-model-report#get-data-download-the-sample.